 Active Dorset County Sports Partnership is fully committed to the principles of equality of opportunity and is responsible for ensuring that no job applicants, employees, workers, office holders, volunteers, participants or members are unlawfully discriminated against because of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.

-The Board is also adopting a target of having at least 30% of each gender on the Board and is committed to progressing towards achieving gender parity and greater diversity generally among its members, including, but not limited to, Black, Asian, minority ethnic (BAME) diversity and disability
+The Board has met the current governance target of having at least 30% of each gender on the Board and is committed to progressing towards achieving gender parity and greater diversity generally among its members, including, but not limited to, Black, Asian, minority ethnic (BAME) diversity and disability

 Further to this Tony Jones-Pert is confirmed as Lead Officer for equality with responsibility for implementation.